liuzhy/bingwallpic/README.md

 A simple stupid tool for getting daily Bing wallpaper.

-Once one pic one day.
+Once one pic per day.

 Only 1920*1080.

 learning rust.

-with help of github of copilot
+with helping of github of copilot